ibm-cloud-docs/direct-link/cloud-exchange-automation.md

 **(Note: Automation capabilities currently are limited to the Equinix Cloud Exchange.
 In subsequent releases, automation will be enabled for other providers.)**

 ## Prerequisites

-The automation for IBM Cloud Direct Link Exchange is supported only for accounts that do not use custom private addressing (CPA).
-If the IBM Cloud Direct Link connectivity is needed for a CPA account, please open an IBM support ticket.

 To use the automation capability, your private VLANs must be associated with a VRF in the IBM Cloud private network.
 If this requirement is not met, an IBM support ticket will be generated when you place the order through the portal.